 Therefore, at Gorze in the Moselle region, in the east of France, on the 17th of December 2006, Father Michael (Mendez), the Abbot of the Orthodox Monastery of Saint Michael & Saint Martin of Bois-Aubry in the Touraine region of France, was consecrated as bishop of the Orthodox Church of the Gauls, under the name of Gregory, with his episcopal see at Arles.

 In the years since then, freed from external interference by those opposed to our mission, our church life has been marked by harmony, stability, and growth.
 The original Western Orthodox vision of the 1930s has begun to be realised, with new parishes and missions having been founded, drawing new Orthodox Christians in France, Belgium, Spain, Poland, Brazil, Argentina, the Caribbean, the United States of America, and now the United Kingdom.

 At the prayers of St Radegund of Poitiers, St John the Wonderworker, St John of Saint-Denis, and St Irenaeus of Paris, may God continue to bless this mission to bring all people to salvation in Christ.

-A little over a year after Bishop Gregory's consecration, on Christmas Day 2007, the French Orthodox Church, the Celtic Orthodox Church, and our own Orthodox Church of the Gauls came together to form the Western Orthodox Communion, with each member church retaining its distinctive identity, but in a communion of faith and love with the others.
+A little over a year after Bishop Gregory's consecration, on Christmas Day 2007, the French Orthodox Church, our own Orthodox Church of the Gauls and others came together to form the Western Orthodox Communion, with each member church retaining its distinctive identity, but in a communion of faith and love with the others.

-In October 2008, the bishops, as well as a number of the clergy and faithful of the three churches gathered together for the canonisation of Bishop John-Nectarius (Fr Eugraph Kovalevsky), thereafter known and venerated as Saint John of Saint-Denis.
+In October 2008, the bishops, as well as a number of the clergy and faithful of the Communion gathered together for the canonisation of Bishop John-Nectarius (Fr Eugraph Kovalevsky), thereafter known and venerated as Saint John of Saint-Denis.

 In 2009, our Orthodox Church of the Gauls entered into communion with the Ukrainian Orthodox Church in America.